electricityflux/electricityflux.github.io/_posts/2026-01-22-welcome-to-jekyll.markdown

 | Utilita | 15 | 75 | 4 | 0 | 6 |
 | E | 15 | 75 | 4 | 0.3 | 6 |

 Many suppliers are leading the way in terms of emissions, surpassing the GB average in Figure 1.
 The first six depend on entirely on renewable energy.
-The first seven also solely use zero-emission resources.
-Scottish Power (SP) are the only supplier to offer a "green" and "non-green" option
+The first seven solely use zero-emission resources.
+Scottish Power (SP) are the only supplier to offer a "green" and "non-green" option.
+It is clear from Figure 2 though that some suppliers have a long way to go being significantly over the GB average of CO2 emissions at 205 g/kWh.

 <p align="center">
   <img src="/assets/images/emitters.svg" alt="Emitters5">